-Denmark’s Camp Adventure is an accessible treetop observation tower, designed by Danish architecture studio EFFEKT and Arup to deliver breathtaking views of protected forest one hour south of Copenhagen.
+Denmark’s Camp Adventure is an accessible treetop observation tower, designed by Danish architecture studio EFFEKT and engineered by Arup to deliver breathtaking views of protected forest one hour south of Copenhagen.

-Our structural, civil and environmental design engineers were involved from the earliest concept design stage.
+Our structural and civil engineers were involved from the concept design stage.
 The design of the 45-meter high spiralling tower marries a unique piece of structural architecture to its natural context, allowing visitors to enjoy multiple vistas of the forest canopy.

 Made of weathered steel and locally sourced oak wood, the tower is designed to gently echo and blend in with the natural environment.
 It will act as a vantage point from which visitors can enjoy unfettered views of the protected woodland of Camp Adventure, home to the country’s largest treetop climbing park.

 Arup worked with the architect to take the project from inception to delivery, responding to the firm’s commitment to Total Design.

 Digital tools help deliver complex geometries